 If you stay consistent and do these 12 exercises every other day for 3 to 4 weeks, I guarantee that you will be able to see a difference in your range of motion, mobility, and strength.
 This routine is amazing to get rid of lower back stickiness!

-In conclusion, implementing a structured physical therapy program cn help tackle back pain.
-We may no know the exact cause or reason for the discomfort but that doesn't mean you can't improve.
-Try some of my favorite exercises and let me know what you think!
+In conclusion, implementing a structured physical therapy program can help tackle back pain.
+While we may not always know the exact cause or reason for the discomfort, that doesn't mean you can't improve.
+Try these exercises and give yourself some grace as you go.
+Realize you may not be perfect at first but modify and adapt as needed.
+You got this!